jcocozza/vsps/README.md

 Note that encrypted accounts are kept in a separate file from regular accounts.

 ## To Do
 - Implement Unit tests for testable stuff (maybe?)
 - password length
-- provide option to move accounts between encrypted and decrypted.
+- provide option to move accounts between encrypted and unecrypted.
-- reset option in case of loss of master password
+- reset option in case of loss of master password -- simply remove the encrypted file
 - GUI: copy on double click
 - Copy password on account creation
+- Clear clipboard after copying after 30-45 sec